 The Nintendo Switch has been a massive success since its launch in spring 2017 and still regularly sells out across multiple retailers.

-But now you have your own Switch, what else can you do with it than play games?
+But if you have your own Switch, what else can you do with it than play games?
 And what tips and tricks can you learn to make the experience better.
 Read on.

 Nintendo Switch parental controls